Five Facts You Should Know About Buying Property in Malta

 If you’re new to the world of real estate in Malta, it’s Important.

-To be aware of some of the particularities that make buying property here in Malta and Gozo are a little different from other parts of the world.
-Here are five facts that might be helpful to understand if you're considering finding a home on the Maltese Islands:
+Here are five facts that might be helpful if you’re considering buying a home on the Maltese Islands:

 1. Understand the different types of properties available Malta offers a range of different types of properties.